 About Our Trails

 The Greensboro Parks and Recreation Department is fortunate to have so many well-maintained mountain biking trails within parks and surrounding the City's Watershed Lakes.
-Greensboro Fat Tire Society, our local mountain biking club, has been helping build and maintain many of these fantastic trails since 1995.
+Piedmont Fat Tire Society, our local mountain biking club, has been helping build and maintain many of these fantastic trails since 1995.

 Our City has almost 40 miles of mountain biking trails to experience.
 These trails provide recreational enjoyment for the experienced BMX biker, those just starting out in the sport, and everyone in between.